Automattic/vip-actions/npm-prepare-release/README.md

           npm-version-type: ${{ inputs.npm-version-type }}
 ```

-You can then browse to `Actions` in the repository and start the workflow.
+You can then browse to `Actions` in the repository and start the action.
 A pull request should appear after a few seconds.